costaivo/tutorial-reactjs/quotes-105.md

 - Understanding of React hooks (useState, useEffect)
 - Familiarity with TypeScript and React Router

-## What We'll Build

-1. A reusable search form component
-2. Author-based quote filtering
-3. Loading states and error handling
-4. URL parameter integration
+## Step-by-Step Instructions

-## Step 1: Creating the Search Form Component
+### 1. Create the Search Form Component

-First, let's create a reusable search form component that we can use across our application.

-### Create src/components/SearchForm.tsx
+Create a new file `src/components/SearchForm.tsx`.
+This component will handle the search input and form submission:

 ```tsx
 import { useState, ChangeEvent, FormEvent } from 'react';